Copyright 1994 - 2022 Bill's Bible Basics

 Undoubtedly, what is happening in the aforementioned places is only a foreshadow of worse things to come.
 I have no doubt that in coming years, frontier after frontier will continue to close to the Christian Gospel.
 Furthermore, as each year passes, and as Internet services become even more interwoven into the fabric of our lives, the danger of the free flow of information being curtailed further, becomes an ever-present possibility.
 The previous examples are clear proof of this.
 Assuming that this is indeed the future that we face, doesn't it make sense that we should use the Internet to give people one last chance to hear the Gospel of Christ while it still remains possible to do so?
 Or, like some Christians, should we just say "Computers are evil!
 The Internet is evil!"?
 I know what I will do, and what I am already doing.
 How about you?

-In fact, if you can currently afford the luxury of broadband, such as a DSL or cable modem connection, or better, then in large part, you are already living the future.
+In fact, if you can currently afford the luxury of broadband Internet, then for the most part, my friend, you are already living the future.
 Within a few short years, everything in our homes will be controlled by a powerful computer sitting on the desktop or perhaps embedded in the walls of our homes.
-Devices and applications such as X10, Insteon, Xtension, MyHome, PowerHome, HomeSeer, Indigo, etc., are already making this possible.
-Soon we will all be piped into one main source; but the problem is that when we reply upon only one source, whether it is for information or for any other service, it inevitably leads to the danger of being manipulated and controlled by whoever the supplier may be.
+There are a number of devices and applications such as X10, Insteon, Xtension, MyHome, PowerHome, HomeSeer and Indigo, which are already making this possible.
+Soon we will all be piped into one main source.
+But the problem is that when we reply upon only one source, whether it is for information or for any other service, it inevitably leads to the danger of being manipulated and controlled by whoever the supplier may be.

 Obviously, monopolies are nothing new under the sun.
 We are all abused by them on a daily basis.
-But at the current rate, who knows; in short order, some people may be working like George Orwell's character Winston Smith in "1984".
+But at the current rate, who knows.
+In short order, some people may be working like George Orwell's character Winston Smith in "1984".
 In other words, they will be historical revisionists for Big Brother, ensuring that we only know and believe what the government wants us to know and believe.
 Contrary opinions will simply be eliminated by the tap of a mouse.
+Even now, the American liberal mainstream media -- which is the propaganda organ of the liberal government -- already has a stranglehold on the flow of information.
+Clearly, psychological manipulation and gaslighting is the name of their game.

 It is because of these perceived dangers, that some people have already begun to sound the alarm, and are declaring that the Internet must remain free of governmental control, and of Big Business control as well.
-In other words, there's an on-going effort to maintain what has been termed as "Net Neutrality", so that everyone continues to have full access to all online resources -- without any restrictions -- due to economic interests by greedy Big Business, or as a result of certain governments who only want us to see things their way.
+In other words, there's an on-going effort to maintain what has been termed as "Net Neutrality", so that everyone continues to have full access to all online resources, without any restrictions.
+It is a battle against the economic interests of greedy Big Business and powerful Internet companies, and against governments who only want their citizens to see things their way.

 Sadly, I think that they may be sounding the alarm a little too late.
-The invisible hand of Big Business, which in large part actually controls the government, has already realized the huge potential of the electronic Golden Goose, and they are already doing their best to try to control it; and you can bet that they will continue to squeeze it more and more, for all that it is worth.
+The invisible hand of Big Business -- or in this case, eCommerce -- has already understood the huge potential of the electronic Golden Goose, and they are already doing their best to try to control it.
+Just look at huge eCommerce websites such as Amazon which earn billions of dollars each and every year.
+And then there are Internet giants such as Apple, Google and Facebook to name a few of the big players.
+You can bet that they will continue to squeeze the Internet more and more for all that it is worth.

 As many of us have already personally experienced, with the proliferation of commercial spam, not to mention the fact that we can rarely visit a website without being bombarded with hordes of ads for everything under the sun, annoying pop-ups, and bogus links which may actually lead to places we would rather not go -- such as pornographic sites -- the situation is really out of control.
 Add to that the threat of identity theft, as well as the unintentional downloading of trojans and viruses, is it really any wonder that some new computer users might be hesitant to embrace the online world?